jleveau/TODO_APP_Entretiens/Readme.md

-# Exercice TODO APP with Typescript and Nodejs
+# Programming Exercise -TODO APP with Typescript and Nodejs

 This project is a TypeScript / Node.js exercise designed to test the candidate's ability to implement the necessary routes for a TODO app using Node.js and Express.
 Prerequisites